fazel32/x-ui/README.md

 -   System status monitoring
 -   English and Persian language support
--   Use latest version of xay-Core
+-   Use latest version of xray-core
--   Ability to install the latest version of the xary-core from inside the panel
+-   Ability to install the latest version of the xray-core from inside the panel
 -   Multi-user can be added as users for Vmess, Vless and Trojan configurations with separate QR codes
 -   Support more transmission for Trojan protocol
 -   Ability to define SNI for Vmess, Vless, Trojan